Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: Introduction

 \subsection{Background and Motivation}

-Quantum computing (QC) \cite{o2007optical,ladd2010quantum}, a revolutionary approach to processing information based on quantum mechanics principles, shows great potential for transforming various industries.
+QC \cite{o2007optical,ladd2010quantum}, a revolutionary approach to processing information based on quantum mechanics principles, shows great potential for transforming various industries.
 Unlike traditional computers that use bits in a binary state (0 or 1), quantum computers apply qubits that can exist in multiple states simultaneously, allowing for much more powerful computation.
 This technology is expected to greatly improve cryptography by breaking current encryption methods and enabling the development of more secure ones.
 Additionally, QC is highly effective in solving optimization problems, which can benefit applications like route planning and managing supply chains.
 It also has applications in fields such as drug discovery, materials science, and simulating quantum systems, offering faster insights into complex interactions at the molecular level.
-As of December 2023, the investment for quantum market reaches to \$6.7B with 261 start-ups, and potential quantum technology market size by 2040 is estimated by \$173B \cite{marketsize}, fueled by substantial investments from governments and industries harnessing the transformative potential of this cutting-edge technology.
+As of December 2023, the global quantum market has reached an investment total of \$ 6.7 billion, with 261 active start-ups.
+The potential market size for quantum technology by 2040 is projected to reach \$ 173 billion \cite{marketsize}, driven by significant investments from governments and industries aiming to leverage the transformative capabilities of quantum technologies.

 On the other hand, wireless communications and networking play a foundational role in modern connectivity, facilitating the smooth exchange of data across devices and supporting a wide range of applications, from mobile networks and WiFi to IoT devices and satellite communications \cite{lyu2023dynamic}.
 Optimization is crucial in wireless networks, especially as we move towards the era of 6G \cite{done-second-zuoqixue-9-ok}.
 With the increasing demand for higher data rates, lower latency, and greater device density, optimizing spectrum usage, reducing interference, and improving signal processing algorithms become even more critical.
-6G, the next frontier in wireless technology, is poised to offer unprecedented speeds, ultra-low latency, and innovative applications \cite{tang2022roadmap}.
+6G, the next frontier in wireless technology, is expected to offer unprecedented speeds, ultra-low latency, and innovative applications \cite{tang2022roadmap}.
 Effectively optimizing these advanced wireless networks will be essential for fully realizing the potential of 6G, ensuring efficient and reliable communication in an increasingly interconnected world.